 - Are they psychologically stable?
 Claustrophobic patients have a harder time with oral appliances than controls.
 Patients that deal poorly with stress are also harder to treat if they suffer from panic attacks in the night

 - Do they have healthy TMJ?
 You really need to check and document this before placing an appliance!
 But what should you be concerned with?
 If a patient opens 45mm -52mm with a straight opening pathway (mandible does not deviate to one side when open wide) you are fine to treat them.
 They should have 1/4 of this measurement in lateral movements to left and right as well as in protrusive.
 In protrusive, the mandible should slide forward without deviating to one side.

 - Clicking TMJ are a fact of life.
-More than 85% of a given population have clicking in their TMJ yet only about 10-15% are suffering due to it.
+More than 85% of a given population have clicking in their TMJ yet only about 10-15% are symptomatic.
 What Is important is the timing of the click.
 An early click indicates that the disk is dislocated when biting, but quickly reduces to normal positioning when they open, and remains in normal position throughout most of the opening/closing cycle, only to slip off just before the teeth occlude.
 The later the click, the more damaged the ligaments that hold the disk onto the condyle are stretched.
 Patients with late opening/ early closing clicks are the riskiest to treat.
 When the bite registration is taken, great care must be made to ensure the disks are on the condyles or at least in a passive position.
 Don’t forget as well that disks do not just dislocate posteriorly, they also go medially.